-Lamai is the Community Relations Manager at PCC Community Markets, bringing to City Fruit insight on grocery retail through the lens of a cooperative business model and perspective on corporate philanthropy.
-She has BA in Environmental Studies from the University of Washington with a minor in Anthropology, and is driven with the belief that human culture and the natural environment must be addressed in tandem for a sustainable future.
+Most recently she was the Manager of Community and Giving at PCC Community Markets, bringing to City Fruit insight on grocery retail through the lens of a cooperative business model and perspective on business philanthropy.

 At home, Lamai enjoys sharing a meal, getting her hands in the soil, and – of course – foraging!

 Lamai aims to add diversity in City Fruit guidance in a way that benefits all communities of Seattle.

 James joined City Fruit because it bonds our environment with our community in a way that everyone benefits.
 He believes City Fruit is uniquely positioned to steward our urban orchard in a dynamic, changing landscape while responsibly leveraging our natural resources to ensure our neighbors thrive.